Skip to additional navigation Skip to content

 What do I get for my money?
 Are Rushcliffe Borough Council's services good value?

-Rushcliffe's portion of your council tax bill this year for a band D property is £157.88 – only 43 pence per day, an increase of £3.93 in a band D charge.
-We will still remain a district with the lowest council tax in the county and in the lowest 25% in the country and we continue to provide excellent value services.
+Rushcliffe's portion of your council tax bill this year for a band D property is £161.77 – only 44 pence per day, an increase of £3.89 in a band D charge.
+We will still remain a district with the lowest Council Tax in the county and in the lowest 25% in the country for the Rushcliffe element and we continue to provide excellent value services.

 For more details, see the Council Tax Charges - Enquiries leaflet